Sponsors

 DUNDARG was built by Nobles of Fraserburgh in 1939 and was immediately pressed into war service by the Admiralty, acting as a boom defence vessel in Loch Awe and Aultbea.
-In 1945 the vessel was released and took up its primary use as a ring netter fishing vessel.
+In 1945 the vessel was released and took up its primary use as a drift netter fishing vessel.
 This lasted until 1985 when she was converted for use as a dive charter boat.

 Built by Nobles of Fraserburgh as a Fishing Vessel